 If you rely on the internet to complete your work duties then you are going to obviously need an internet connection.
 There are a few options for this and my favourite way is to hotspot to my mobile phone data.
 Of course, this can be expensive, so ensure you have a sufficient data plan to stop a shockingly high bill.
 I have quite a low data plan, but my husband has a really high plan for much better value.
 I will always connect to my husband’s hotspot when we are on the road or travelling.
-If I need to use my mobile phone hotspot then I will buy a data plan bundle to see me through the travels.
+If I need to use my mobile phone hotspot then I will buy a data plan bundle to see me through my travels.

 The only issue with relying on mobile phone broadband and hotspots to access the internet is not all areas have mobile phone signal.
-In these places you will either have to work offline if possible, move on to a spot that has signal or find another way to access the internet as explained below.
+In these places, you will either have to work offline if possible, move on to a spot that has signal or find another way to access the internet as explained below.
 This is one reason my husband and I are on two different mobile phone networks.
 Chances are if one of us has no coverage, the other does.

 Ben has a great sim only deal with Virgin for £10 a month and he gets 10GB.
 Anything he doesn’t use rolls over for one month!
 To get up to £50 cash when choosing Virgin, click here!

 Remote working has become more of a norm over the past few years and is set to rise.
 There are now dedicated office blocks and locations specifically for this purpose where you can rent a desk, individual office or even Office Meeting Pods for your needs on a one-off or flexible basis.
 These are perfect if you have a pending deadline and need some quiet time away from travels to focus on work.
 You’re also guaranteed a good internet connection!